idameitil/sdpl-utilizing-gts/README.md

 This will create the file `data/wzy/wzy.tsv`

 ### Downloading CSDB images
-In order to download new CSDB images, run `python3 src/data-collection-and-preprocessing/download-csdb-images.py`
+In order to download new CSDB images, run `python src/data-collection-and-preprocessing/download-csdb-images.py`

 ### Retrieving Wzxs, Wzzs and WaaLs
-To retrieve the Wzx, Wzz and Waal entries run `python3 src/data-collection-and-preprocessing/retrieve-wzx-wzz-and-waal.py`
+To retrieve the Wzx, Wzz and Waal entries run `python src/data-collection-and-preprocessing/retrieve-wzx-wzz-and-waal.py`

 This will create the files `data/wzx/wzx.tsv`, `data/wzz/wzz.tsv` and `data/waal/waal.tsv`